FinCon: A Synthesized LLM Multi-Agent System with Conceptual Verbal Reinforcement for Enhanced Financial Decision Making: Architecture of FinCon

 In this section, we present the architecture of \textsc{FinCon} using a two-level hierarchy.
 First, we describe the hierarchical framework for coordinating the agents' synchronous work and communication.
 Then, we elaborate on the functionalities of each module that constitutes each agent in \textsc{FinCon}.
+Finally, we aim to elaborate on how \textsc{FinCon} solves the objective function expressed as Equation~(\ref{objective}) through a verbal reinforcement approach.